LarsGJobloop/module-d-react-overordnet/README.md

 #### SPA routing

 Introduce routing on the Frontend.
 Provide a setup for a multiple pages.
+Include handling layouts with sublayouts.

 #### Lifting state up

 Introduce useContext.
+Collecting *cold* reactive state values

 #### Authenticating and Authorization